MrEricL/robot/README.md

 # robot
 Basic usage of java robot class.
-The program caan type, click and press keys.
+The program can type, click and press keys.

 **Note:** This will take control of your mouse and keyboard.
 Please be sure to implement an exit statement if you choose to run through on a loop.